 Wow.
 It’s been a banner year for Watchmen, the comic book series that began in 1986.
 Doctor Manhattan once said that nothing ever ends, even though Watchmen ended as a series in 1987.
 But he was right, of course, and, in this case, the damn thing just kept getting reprinted.
 In recent memory, we’ve now had a prequel series, a movie, a computer game, an inevitable line of toys and statues, yet another reprint (lenticular covers a go-go!), a TV show… and a sequel, Doomsday Clock.

-Like the Watchmen TV show, Doomsday Clock seemed like a herculean undertaking at the beginning, because of the hallowed ground on which Watchmen exists; after all, Watchmen is THE comic book which changed the history of comic books.
-While there were already comics out there which were smart and not exactly “for kids”, Watchmen was the one which broke through – becoming the only comic amongst Time’s prestigious list of top 100 novels of all time.
+Like the Watchmen TV show, Doomsday Clock seemed like a herculean undertaking at the beginning, because of the hallowed ground on which Watchmen exists; after all, Watchmen is THE comic book that changed the history of comic books.
+While there were already comics out there which were smart and not exactly “for kids”, Watchmen was the one that broke through – becoming the only comic amongst Time’s prestigious list of top 100 novels of all time.
 Not only was it brilliant, but it gained critical respect.
-It became revered, and transcended the medium itself.
+It became revered and transcended the medium itself.
 It changed the industry.

 So, yeah, the thought of treating it like just any old comic and milking it like a cash cow was, of course, a risky prospect.